The Rector of Veilbye

 The Rector of Veilbye (Præsten i Vejlbye) is a crime mystery written in 1829 by the Danish author Steen Steensen Blicher.
-The novella is based upon a true murder case from 1626 in the village of Vejlby near Grenå, Denmark, which Blicher knew partly from Erik Pontoppidan's Danish Church History (1741), and partly through oral tradition.
+The novella is based upon a true murder case from 1626 in the village of Vejlby near Grenå, Denmark.
+It is considered a forerunner to the crime story and detective fiction genre, and was a pioneering use of the unreliable narrator.
 Blicher's tragic tale has been adapted for the screen three times by Danish filmmakers.

 In 2006, The Rector of Veilbye was included in the Cultural Canon of Denmark by the Danish Ministry of Culture.
-The ministry noted that "the style illuminates elegiac pain and discomfort in an eerily intense drama, and the story is difficult to shake off."
+The ministry noted that "the style illuminates elegiac pain and discomfort in an eerily intense drama, and the story is difficult to shake off".
 Danish literary historian Søren Baggesen stated "Blicher is not just the first of Danish literature's great storytellers, he is one of the few tragic poets Danish literature has ever had."

 Synopsis

 The story is told in the form of diary entries by Erik Sørensen, the judge and sheriff of the community of Vejlby.
 He writes about Søren Qvist, a village rector with a short temper, who is accused of murdering his unlikeable servant, Niels Bruus, when Bruus disappears after a violent argument.
 Sørensen is forced to investigate by Bruus's brother, but he does so reluctantly because he is engaged to marry the rector's daughter, Mette, in three weeks.
 Sørensen wants nothing more than to clear Qvist's good name and marry Mette.
 However, the judge becomes distraught when more and more witnesses offer indisputable evidence against the Rector Qvist.
 The rector, although he doesn't remember any murder, believes the evidence is undeniable, decides he must have committed murder and confesses—condemning himself to death.
 The judge is forced to pass sentence—the rector is beheaded—and Judge Sørensen's relationship with Mette, the woman he loves, becomes forever impossible.
 Mette leaves town and Sørensen is condemned to spend the rest of his life alone.

 The story shifts to the diary entries of the new rector of Vejlby.
 Twenty years have passed when a beggar visits the rector and reveals that he is Niels Bruus, the alleged murder victim.
 Bruus has returned to the village only after the death of his brother, who had concocted the cruel hoax as revenge against the minister for rejecting him as a suitor for his daughter.
 The rector decides to withhold the truth from Sørensen—that he had executed an innocent man.
 However, Bruus tells the judge his story, and Judge Sørensen collapses from a heart attack.
 The next day, Bruus is discovered dead, lying across the grave of the Rector Qvist.